 Upcoming Beginners Course Dates

 You will be required to arrive for registration a week prior to start date.
-You will be contacted to confirm time of registration.
+You will be advised of details of registration.

 NOTE: It is the participants responsibility to attend classes.
 We cannot transfer or refund unused classes.
 Classes must be completed within the course time frame as advertised.